Edwin Stanton McCook: Biography

-Political career and death
+Political career

 After the war, he moved out west and was named as Secretary of the Dakota Territory in 1872.
 McCook was appointed acting governor of Dakota Territory in spring 1873 to replace the corrupt John A. Burbank.

+Death

-On September 11, 1873, he was shot and killed by Peter P. Wintermute, a banker and political adversary, at a public meeting being held in at the St. Charles Hotel (site of the present Charles Gurney Hotel) in Yankton, Dakota Territory.
+On September 11, 1873, McCook was shot and killed by Peter P. Wintermute, a banker and political adversary, at a public meeting being held in at the St. Charles Hotel (site of the present Charles Gurney Hotel) in Yankton, Dakota Territory.
 Wintermute was upset with McCook's stance in the Dakota Southern Railroad dispute.

+Trial

 However, the actual shooting erupted after a personal slight: Wintermute asked McCook for a cigar and was refused, after which Wintermute felt insulted and challenged McCook to a fight; McCook, large and well-built, laughed at Wintermute, who was described as being of small build.
 Wintermute then declared that he could shoot McCook, who responded by reportedly punching him, tossing him around, and rubbing his face in the contents of a spittoon.
 Wintermute declared he would get even, borrowed a pistol from a friend, and shot McCook four times in the chest at close range as he returned from washing his hands.
 McCook was reportedly able to still attack Wintermute, and needed to be restrained so medical care could be provided; he died the following day from blood loss.
-Wintermute was tried, convicted and sentenced to 10 years for manslaughter, but obtained a new trial and was acquitted in Vermillion.
+Wintermute was tried, convicted and sentenced to 10 years for manslaughter, but obtained a new trial and was acquitted in Vermillion—due to the chaotic and confusing chain of events.

+Burial

 McCook was buried in Spring Grove Cemetery in Cincinnati, Ohio, along with several other members of the famed family.
 His grave can be located in Section 10, Lot 1.